 - A service member who was missing in action or was captured in the line of duty and held by a hostile force

-- A service member who was forcibly detained or interned in the line of duty by a foreign government or power
+- A veteran service member who was forcibly detained or interned in the line of duty by a foreign government or power

 Generally, children between the ages of 18 and 26 are eligible, and marriage does not affect their eligibility.

-Forever GI Bill® & DEA Changes
+Forever GI Bill and DEA Changes

 Under the 2017 Forever GI Bill, there were two changes to the DEA program.